kibuchi-muchai/caesarcipher/readme.md

 # Project SetUp

-To run the program, it is important to check if a Java sdk is installed I used intelliJ to run the program
+- To run the program, it is important to check if a Java sdk is installed

+- Update gradle dependencies

+- Execute the project through gradle run or /gradlew run

+# Copyright and License Information